cedricwalter/cedricwalter.github.io/content/posts/viaferrata/Self-Rescue-Via-Ferrata.md

 {{< notice warning>}}These require practice and understanding of basic climbing rescue systems.
 Train in controlled environments before relying on them.
 {{< /notice >}}

-## Harness Suspension Trauma (Orthostatic Shock) Why It’s Dangerous to Hang Motionless on a Zip Line!
+## Harness Suspension Trauma (Orthostatic Shock) Why It’s Dangerous to Hang Motionless on a Zip Line

 When you hang still in a harness, the leg straps compress blood vessels in your thighs.
 Blood pools in your legs because the muscles aren’t contracting (no movement = no circulation).